rlugojr/linkurious-enterprise-manual/Coloring_The_Nodes_And_Edges/coloring_the_edges.md

-# Coloring The Edges According To A Property
+## Coloring the relationships according to a property

-We have seen how to color the nodes according to the property of your choice.
-Coloring the edges works exactly the same.
+We have seen how to color the nodes according to the property of our choice.
+Coloring the relationships works exactly the same.

 By default the relationships are not colored.

 ![the criteo relationships](https://dl.dropboxusercontent.com/s/ituxoqm9kkyf6fh/40.png?dl=0)

-If we want to be able to quickly distinguish betwene the different relationships in our dataset, colors can be helpful.
+If we want to be able to quickly distinguish between the different relationships in our dataset, colors can be helpful.

-In order to color the edges according to a property of your choice, open the design panel.
+In order to color the relationships according to a property of our choice, we open the design panel.

 ![the design panel](https://dl.dropboxusercontent.com/s/rcjf06pghdub3kc/41.png?dl=0)

 By default we can see the properties of the nodes.
-Select the ```Relationships``` tab.
+We elect the ```Relationships``` tab.

 ![relationships tab](https://dl.dropboxusercontent.com/s/rse0rz97itwtlck/42.png?dl=0)

-Now we can view the different properties associated with the edges.
+Now we can view the different properties associated with the relationships.

 ![opened relationships tab](https://dl.dropboxusercontent.com/s/iz6jcaav9k87thk/43.png?dl=0)